jmbh/jmbh.github.io/_posts/2016-04-21-Interactions-between-categorical-Variables-in-mixed-graphical-models.md

 ------

 We first consider the edge weight between the continuous Gaussian variable 'Working hours' and the categorical variable 'Type of Work', which has the categories (1) No work, (2) Supervised work, (3) Unpaid work and (4) Paid work.
-We get the estimated parameters behind this edge weight from the matrix of all estimated parameters in the mixed graphical model fit$mpar.matrix:
+We get the estimated parameters behind this edge weight from the matrix of all estimated parameters in the mixed graphical model `fit$mpar.matrix`:

 {% highlight r %}